 - Comprehensive Reporting Modules

-- Meets all DEA requirements and the Alabama’s PDMP requirements.
+- Meets all DEA and Alabama PDMP requirements.

 The Prescription Drug Monitoring Program (PDMP) is a program developed to promote the public health and welfare by detecting diversion, abuse, and misuse of prescription medications classified as controlled substances under the Alabama Uniform Controlled Substances Act.